YumaYX/rubydemodoc/input/array/percent_expression.md

-This Ruby code snippet demonstrates the use of different string literals in Ruby.
-It showcases the use of `%w`, `%W`, `%i`, and `%I` operators for creating arrays of strings.
+This Ruby code snippet demonstrates string interpolation and different ways to create arrays of strings.
+It shows that:

-The `%w` operator creates an array of string literals without interpolation.
-In the first example, it creates an array containing "a", "b", "c", and the string "ruby".

-The `%W` operator creates an array of string literals with interpolation.
-In the second example, it also creates an array containing "a", "b", "c", and the string "ruby".
+- `%w` (word array) and `%W` (string array) create arrays of strings.  `%W` automatically interpolates variables within the string.

-The `%i` operator creates an array of symbols.
-In the third example, it creates an array containing the symbols "a", "b", and "c", and the string "ruby".
+- `%i` (identifier array) creates an array of symbols.
+It also interpolates variables within the string.

-The `%I` operator creates an array of string literals without interpolation, but it also ignores any symbols that are passed to it.
-In the fourth example, it creates an array containing "a", "b", "c", and the string "ruby".
-The symbols "a", "b", and "c" are ignored.
+- The code uses string interpolation (`#{str}`) to embed the value of the `str` variable ("ruby") within the created arrays.
+The difference between `%w` and `%W` is that `%W` automatically converts the interpolated string to a string, while `%w` leaves it as a string literal.